RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 ## Milestone Three
 Linear Regression Model

+## Original Full Pipeline Notebook
+Preprocessing of data
+Training a LR model
+Analyzing the features and their effects
 ## Step One Notebook
+Using the data after Milestone 2 preprocessing without the preprocessing performed under original step
-Training of first model
+Training of model
 Reviewing the performance
 ## Step Two Notebook
-Major preprocessing based on Step One model performance
+Major preprocessing based on Original step and step one observations
 Training on the data
 Reviewing the improvements
 Further preprocessing